MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin.md

 - Organizations must have a current integration with Epic.

-- Your systems must meet all [Software and browser prerequisites](https://docs.microsoft.com/microsoftteams/hardware-requirements-for-the-teams-app).
+- Your systems must meet all [software and browser prerequisites](https://docs.microsoft.com/microsoftteams/hardware-requirements-for-the-teams-app).

 > [!Note]
 > Request your Epic resource to provide the Epic-Microsoft Teams Telehealth Integration Guide available in the Epic marketplace.